List of abbreviations

 Iterating shader passes on an image needs render to texture, and Leovt's example turned out a good starting point.
 Pyglet also turned out better than Pygame for my purposes; both provide windowing and keyboard controls among other things.

 Another important example was glslmandelbrot by Jonas Wagner.
-Doing ETG was not directly relevant to my art, but this was a good starting point for using and controlling shaders.
+It produces the familiar Mandelbrot set images using the Escape-time algorithm (alternative link), and I call the resulting graphs ETG for short.
+This was not directly relevant to my art, but this was a good starting point for using and controlling shaders.
 In fact, I soon extended this into my own general ETG system, and integrated it with my IFS scripts (early example).